agama-project/agama/doc/pxe.md

 D-Installer](https://github.com/openSUSE/iguana/blob/main/iguana-workflow/examples/d-installer.yaml).

-After installing the `iguana` package, copy the kernel (`/usr/share/iguana/vmlinuz-VERSION`), the initrd (`/usr/share/iguana/iguana-initrd`) and the workflow definition to the TFTP tree.
+After installing the `iguana` package, copy the kernel (`/usr/share/iguana/vmlinuz-VERSION`), the initrd (`/usr/share/iguana/iguana-initrd`) and the workflow definition to the TFTP tree[^1].
 You must use the same paths specified in the `ìguana` boot option (see [Set up the TFTP tree](#set-up-the-tftp-tree) section).

+[^1]: If you want to point always to the latest workflow definition, you can use a raw GitHub
+link: `rd.iguana.control_url=https://raw.githubusercontent.com/openSUSE/iguana/main/iguana-workflow/examples/d-installer.yaml`

 ### Booting from PXE